FolkerKinzel/CsvTools/src/FolkerKinzel.CsvTools/md/NugetReadme.md

 You can use this small library independently
 - for analyzing CSV files and CSV strings (delimiter, header row, column names, text encoding, and required options for reading non-standard CSV)
-- serializing collections of any data and DataTables as CSV with simple formatting options.
-(Use [FolkerKinzel.CsvTools.Mappings](https://www.nuget.org/packages/FolkerKinzel.CsvTools.Mappings/) for advanced object serializing and deserializing.)
+- serializing collections of any data and DataTables as CSV with simple formatting options (Use [FolkerKinzel.CsvTools.Mappings](https://www.nuget.org/packages/FolkerKinzel.CsvTools.Mappings/) for advanced CSV serializing and deserializing.)
 - parsing the string content of CSV files and CSV strings, e.g., with Linq.
 (Use [FolkerKinzel.CsvTools.Mappings](https://www.nuget.org/packages/FolkerKinzel.CsvTools.Mappings/) for deserializing data tables and data types other than strings.)

 FolkerKinzel.CsvTools allows you to do things easily and with just a few lines of code.
 In addition, the library also provides the means to write high-performance code: